lklok66/ice/objc/demo/iPhone/router/README.txt

-This demo illustrates how to route Ice requests from computers on an isolated (not connected to the Internet) Wifi network to the Edge/3G network of the iPhone.
+This demo illustrates how to route Ice requests from computers on an isolated (not connected to the Internet) Wifi network to the Internet using the Edge/3G network of the iPhone.

 The demo shows: